-The ABAI offers exams for Certification and Maintenance of Certification (MOC) once every year.
+The ABAI offers the Certification Examination and Continuous Qualification Exam (CQE) once every year.
 The times and places of examinations are determined by the ABAI and announced in the appropriate specialty journals, in the ABAI newsletters, and on the ABAI website.

 |Time||7hrs (2 sessions)|